Imran4424/iOS-InterviewQuestions/Swift.md

 }

 struct MyIntegerStack: Collection {
-    typealias Element = Int // Explicitly defining the associated type
-    // but this is optional, we can skip this still the code will work as expected

     private var elements: [Int] = []

     // Example requirement: a method that returns the count